The neglected king of King’s Square

 Many of Cibber’s works have not survived – or at least not survived well – because he was often asked to produce outdoor sculptures yet he usually chose to work in Portland stone, which is easily and quickly carved but eventually succumbs to deterioration in the open air.

 Amid Soho Square’s plentiful trees and flower beds, an eyecatching mock-Tudor folly and the crowds of bench-filling break-takers (who spill abundantly onto the lawns in summer), it’s easy to overlook Cibber’s time-worn royal statue.
 Yet it formed the centrepiece when the garden was first laid out in the early 1680s, when Charles was still on the throne.
-At that time it stood atop a high pedestal in the basin of a fountain, and the square was called King’s Square after the statue.
+At that time it stood atop a high pedestal in the basin of a fountain, and the square was called King’s (or King) Square after the statue.
+The fountain was originally surrounded by a group of statues that included the ‘gods’ of the Severn, Thames, Tyne and Humber.

-By the beginning of the 19th century the fountain was no longer functioning, its basin had probably been filled in and the statue was already looking much the worse for wear and vandalism.
-Nevertheless, Charles remained in his focal position until 1875, when a horticultural restoration project forced him to make way for the present glorified gardeners’ shed.
+By the beginning of the 19th century the fountain was no longer functioning, its basin had probably been filled in and the royal statue was already looking much the worse for wear and vandalism.
+Nevertheless, Charles remained in his focal position until 1875, when a horticultural restoration project forced him to make way for the present glorified gardeners’ shed, designed in the style of an octagonal market cross building, and now grade II listed.

-The food magnate Thomas Blackwell (of Crosse & Blackwell fame) bought the unwanted statue as a gift to Frederick Goodall, his neighbour in Harrow Weald (now part of north-west London).
+The food magnate Thomas Blackwell (of Crosse & Blackwell fame) bought the unwanted fountain as a gift to Frederick Goodall, his neighbour in Harrow Weald (now part of north-west London).
 The wealthy artist installed it on an island in a stretch of ornamental water in the lush gardens of his newly built home, Grim’s Dyke (which is now a hotel).
-There it remained until February 1938, when it was restored to Soho Square according to the bequest of Lady Gilbert, widow of the librettist WS Gilbert, who had bought Grim’s Dyke in 1890.
-It now stands just to the north of its original position, in the middle of the path, with the king’s reattached, blackened face resembling a spooky mask.
+There it remained until February 1938, when Charles’s statue was restored to Soho Square according to the bequest of Lady Gilbert, widow of the librettist WS Gilbert, who had bought Grim’s Dyke in 1890.
+It now stands just to the north of its original position, in the middle of the path.